-People and their relatives told us they received the care they needed and that staff were responsive to their needs.
+People and their relatives told us they always received the care they needed and that staff were very responsive to their needs.
 There was a strong, visible person-centred care culture.
 People were relaxed in the company of each other and staff and positive relationships with people and their families had been developed.
 Staff kept relatives up to date with any changes in their loved one's health.
 One relative commented, "We're always told what is going on."
+Another told us, "The compassion the care and the understanding has been superb.
+All the staff are very caring and the home is immaculate, the activities keep the residents entertained and motivated very important especially in my father's case as when he first moved in he was confused but thanks to the excellent staff he is now very happy."

-Staff knew people well and were able to tell us about people's individual personalities and care needs.
+Staff knew people very well and were able to tell us about people's individual personalities and care needs.
 Bedrooms had been personalised to suit people's own tastes and to include items that were important to them.
-People told us that they were treated as individuals by staff and that they could choose when they got up and went to bed.
+The service demonstrated a strong ethos of person centred care, for example, the service had adapted the lighting in a person's bedroom as they were partially sighted and found the standard lighting a problem.
+As a result of upgrading the bedroom lighting to meet their specialised needs, the person became more independent with an improved quality of life.